Outline of Christian theology: Evangelical Theological Society (ETS)

-ETS is a professional, academic society of Biblical scholars, teachers, pastors, students, and others involved in evangelical scholarship.
+ETS is an academic society of Biblical scholars, teachers, pastors, students, and others involved in evangelical scholarship.

 International Academy of Practical Theology (IAPT)

 The purpose of the International Academy of Practical Theology is the study of and critical reflection on practical theological thought and action.
 This critical reflection should be pursued with attention to the various historical and cultural contexts in which practical theology is done.
 Out of respect for the diversity of these contexts, the academy seeks to promote international, interracial, and ecumenical dialogue and understanding.